antonysama/Abstractive_Summarization/README.md

 **2-Pre-process**

-- At this point, I skip preprocessing.
+- At this point, skip preprocessing.

 **3-Train, Val, and Test**
 **For the first run use debugging numbers.
 Thereafter, check the original repo for larger numbers**

-Download and unzip pretrained model into PreSumm/models https://drive.google.com/uc?id=1-IKVCtc4Q-BdZpjXc4s70_fRsWnjtYLr&export=download

 EXtractive model